Samuel Chiu: Reaching out to Chinese churches

-Yes, I want it to be read in Hong Kong, Taiwan Province of China and the Chinese diaspora in North America.
+Yes, I want it to be read in Hong Kong, Taipei and the Chinese diaspora in North America.
 There is nothing on the creation care theme by native Chinese theologians, and nothing like this has been translated.

 Why is A Rocha putting so much effort into the Chinese church?

 Chinese Christians are still a minority within the enormous Chinese population, but they have been very influential in key cities like Hong Kong (where 15% of the population claims to be Christian) and regions like Taipei, Singapore, Malaysia and Indonesia.
 The churches there have been a visible force for change, some in the realm of social justice.
 Having said that, the Chinese Christian community as a whole, is still an ‘unreached people group’ in the creation care movement.
 We see the Chinese church as a major challenge, yet also a great opportunity which we would like to address ‘head-on’ with never-seen-before initiatives.

 If readers pray for the Chinese church, have you any particular requests from your creation care perspective?